 - The attributes of the Ethical Leader

 AI is now the fastest growing technology sector globally, expanding in investment 12-fold over the next 5 years.
-AI is expected to replace 1.8million jobs and it will generate 2.3million jobs in the next 12 months.
+AI is expected to replace 1.8 million jobs and it will generate 2.3 million jobs in the next 12 months.
 But whose jobs are these?
 And how do organisations gear up for having digital employees as well as human employees?
-Dr Wallace presents a discussion on the Future of Work that is AI driven where machines augment human workers and automate work functions.
+Dr Wallace presents a discussion on the Future of Work that is AI-driven where machines augment human workers and automate work functions.
 Is this all going to be good?
 What could go wrong?
-Dr Wallace presents the skills and capabilities that leaders and organisational designers, operations and HR professionals need to know about the coming of the human+machine era.
+Dr Wallace presents the skills and capabilities that leaders and organisational designers, operations, HR professionals and Educators need to know about the coming of the human+machine era.

 - State of the AI market